fluxcd/flux2/rfcs/xxxx-advanced-support-for-short-lived-cryptographic-material/README.md

 #### Story 5

-> As a user, I want my Flux controllers to only talk over SPIFFE mTLS.
+> As a user, I want my Flux controllers to only talk to each
+> other over SPIFFE mTLS.

 We omit the detailed configuration for this story, as it is already described in the [Inter-Controller Communication](#inter-controller-communication) section.